 What Should You Ask a Louisiana Breeder Before Paying a Deposit?

 Five questions will tell you most of what you need to know about any reputable golden retriever breeder in Louisiana before you pay a deposit.
-These aren’t trick questions.
+These are not trick questions.
 A confident, experienced breeder will answer all five without hesitation.

 For the complete list of 15 questions to ask any breeder, see our hub guide: How to Find a Reputable Golden Retriever Breeder.